|Award title||Master of Urban Horticulture|

 The Master of Urban Horticulture is a graduate coursework program of 200 points completed over two years of full-time study or part-time equivalent.
 Offered primarily at the Burnley and Parkville campuses subjects are offered using semester long, intensive or online delivery modes to give students flexibility.
 Core studies are completed in the areas of plant production and establishment, horticultural science, urban soil and vegetation and landscape management as well as science and business tools subjects.
 Discipline electives include social and therapeutic horticulture, urban food production, garden design, urban tree management and green infrastructure subjects as well as a research project.
 Elective subjects to complement your degree are available from across the university.

-Note: Graduates from relevant Honours programs or from the Graduate Diploma in Urban Horticulture can apply for up to 100 points credit into the Masters program.
+Note: Graduates of the Graduate Diploma or Graduate Certificate in Urban Horticulture may apply for up to 100 points credit into the Masters program.